Peer-led Training for Interfaith Cooperation for Campus Staff and Paraprofessionals

 In order to download the BRIDGE workshop modules and their accompanying materials, IFYC asks only that you share your contact information with us.
 We offer one-on-one coaching with an IFYC staff member should you need support preparing to facilitate your workshop.
 Please be in touch with us to share your experiences and feedback!

-Meet the BRIDGE Curriculum Advisory Committee
+The BRIDGE Curriculum Advisory Committee

 Chaplain Tahera Ahmad is a dynamic Muslim “scholar-practitioner” who was raised in Morton Grove, IL and graduated from Niles West High School where she played Varsity basketball.
 Ahmad studied classical Arabic and traditional Islamic Sciences at Al-Diwan and Al-Azhar in Cairo, Egypt and in Department of Islamic Studies and Christian Muslim Relations and Islamic Chaplaincy at Hartford Theological Seminary in Connecticut.
 During Women’s History Month 2014, Chaplain Ahmad was honored at the White House as a leading Muslim female in the United States and recognized among top ten good Muslim stories of 2013.
 Ahmad serves on the board of ACURA (Association of College and University Religious Affairs) and is the co-president of the ACMC (Association of College Muslim Chaplains).